Greetings from New Jersey: Popular Culture & The Garden State

 The Forum is a biennial program that highlights the importance of studying and sharing local history and invites established and emerging scholars, educators, public historians, and a broad spectrum of social science and humanities researchers to present new research that facilitates greater public awareness of New Jersey history.

-Greetings from New Jersey: Popular Culture & The Garden State will feature a plenary panel discussion with actors and scholars about popular representations of history in film and television and a luncheon keynote talk by Bob Santelli, founding Director of the Grammy Museum and author of Greetings from E Street: The Story of Bruce Springsteen and the E Street Band and The Big Beat: Conversation’s with Rock’s Great Drummers, co-authored with E Street Band’s Max Weinberg.
+Greetings from New Jersey will consider the impact of music, television, foodways, design, and film on the state, kicking-off with an opening keynote talk by Bob Santelli, founding director of the Grammy Museum and author of Greetings from E Street: The Story of Bruce Springsteen and the E Street Band and The Big Beat: Conversations with Rock’s Great Drummers, co-authored with E Street Band’s Max Weinberg.
+The keynote will include a special introduction and Q&A session facilitated by Louis Masur, Ph.D., Distinguished Professor of American Studies and History, Rutgers University – New Brunswick.

 For all Forum news and updates, keep an eye on DiscoverNJHistory.org and our state site History.NJ.gov.
 You can also follow the New Jersey Historical Commission on Twitter @OfficialNJHC and Facebook @NewJerseyHistoricalCommission.
 Leading up to the Forum, the NJHC will be posting and sharing content related to NJ popular culture history using the hashtag #NJPopCulture.
 Join the conversation!